 In the period of January to July 2024, PACE is supporting three research projects.

 This program is a response to calls from within the PoPMoves community for more mentorship opportunities.
 We are excited to be launching our pilot program in 2024.
-Our approach to pairing Mentors and Mentees is not about age, professional rank, or years of experience, but about creating pairings that match skills-searching-for with skills-offered.
-The program is part of PoPMoves overall mission to effect change in the world through popular dance.
+Our approach to pairing mentors and mentees is not about age, professional rank, or years of experience, but about creating pairings that match skills-searching-for with skills-offered.
+The program is part of the PoPMoves overall mission to effect change in the world through popular dance.
 The Mentorship Program forwards this mission by supporting the popular dance community with compassion and collective care.

 Applications for mentors closes on 5 April 2024.

-Application for mentees coming soon.
+Applications for mentees coming soon.

-PACE is supporting on-going community projects in the local area.
+PACE is supporting ongoing community projects in the local area.
 These projects will involve discursive events focused on performance and social issues, as well as live and virtual performance and outreach work.
 These projects aim to empower communities and ignite meaningful relationships amongst community groups and between these groups and the University.

 This collaborative community engagement project centres on a series of workshops on the Performing Arts Department's (Music) Javanese gamelan ensemble, led by an ethnomusicologist, (Dr Maria Mendonça, from Kenyon College in Ohio, USA) with groups of young people from Anstee Bridge, a local alternative learning programme for young people.